MetaMask/metamask-docs/services/reference/zksync/index.md

 meaning calls to the network are routed to [partner infrastructure providers](#partners-and-privacy-policies).

 Infura provides public beta access to ZKsync Era.

+Currently, historical state data starting from June 19th, 2024 is available.
+Full historical state information for ZKsync Era will be announced when it is available.

 :::

 ZKsync Era is a zero-knowledge Ethereum Virtual Machine (zkEVM) that scales Ethereum.